eqan/Sneaker-Ecommerce/README.md

 # Sneaker Ecommerce Application
-### An ecommerce website that performs basic functionalities found in a normal ecomemrce website
+### An ecommerce website that performs basic functionalities found in a normal ecomemrce websites

 The purpose for this project was to explore the realm of MERN stack development and also to perform integeration, testing, and deployment to enhance software development experience.